-Pursuant to IAS 38, non-project-related development costs must be capitalised unless they are incurred for basic research, provided that the prerequisites of IAS 38.57 are fulfilled.
+Pursuant to IAS 38, non-project-related development costs must be capitalised, if the prerequisites of IAS 38.57 are fulfilled.

-The Group was involved solely in non-project-related product development in 2013.
-The development costs incurred for the projects of EUR 6,780 k (prior year: EUR 6,394 k) were recognised as an expense in the reporting period.
+The Group was involved solely in non-project-related product development in 2014 and the prerequisites of IAS 38.57 were not fulfilled.
+The development costs incurred for the projects of EUR 7,694 k (prior year: EUR 6,780 k) were recognised as an expense in the reporting period.